 Most advice about optimizing for AI search sounds like this: use clear headers, answer questions directly, keep sentences short.
 Reasonable.
 Not wrong.
 But not what makes an AI platform choose your content over someone else's.

-This aspect of the discussion is often overlooked.
-The version where a writer, told to "optimize for AI," strips out every flourish, every considered phrase, every sentence that sounds distinctly human and ends up with something that passes a checklist but reads like it was produced by the tool they were trying to optimize for.
+The version nobody talks about is the writer who, told to "optimize for AI," strips out every flourish, every considered phrase, every sentence that sounds distinctly human — and ends up with something that passes a checklist but reads like it was produced by the tool they were trying to optimize for.
 This is the wrong trade-off.
 And it rests on a misunderstanding of how AI search actually works.

 When an AI platform generates a response, it does not pull one piece of content and summarize it.
 It runs a two-stage process, and most writers only optimize for the first stage.